Deformation Quantization for Actions of K\"ahlerian Lie Groups: Unitarity and midpoints for elementary spaces

-\begin{prop} Let $(M,s,\omega)$ be an elementary symplectic symmetric space.
+Now, using Corollary \ref{expr}, Definition \ref{Sigma-m} and Lemma \ref{SA}, under the identification $\S\simeq M$, we note \begin{prop} Let $(M,s,\omega)$ be an elementary symplectic symmetric space.
 Let $q\in Q$, $b\in\Y$ and let $\bm$ be an essentially locally bounded Borelian function on $ Q$.
 Then the densely defined (on $B_{qb}=B_q$--see Definition \ref{Sigma-m} and Lemma \ref{SA}) operator $\Omega_\bm(qb)$, acts as: